nspcc-dev/neofs-testcases/README.md

 Dev-env is not needed.
 But you need to install neo-go.

-2. Install neo-go
-    - `git clone git@github.com:nspcc-dev/neo-go.git`
-    - `cd neo-go`
-    - `make`
-    - `sudo cp bin/neo-go /usr/local/bin/neo-go` or add alias path to bin/neo-go

-3. To run smoke test: `robot --outputdir artifacts/ robot/testsuites/smoke/selectelcdn_smoke.robot`
+2. To run smoke test: `robot --outputdir artifacts/ robot/testsuites/smoke/selectelcdn_smoke.robot`

 ## Generation of documentation